Element 2 Aspect 1: drivers behind technology education

 Reference: Stables, K. (2001).
 Global issues, local actions: some key 68 agenda items for technology education in the new millennium (pp. 11-22).
 Proceedings TENZ 2001, 3rd Biennial Conference of Technology Education, Wellington, New Zealand, 1-3 October.

-Review Statement: This paper discusses global issues and how they they impact on the development of technology education.
+Review Statement: This paper discusses global issues and how they impact on the development of technology education.
 Stables highlights two global realities which she believes should be considered.
 The first is the relationship between technology education and sustainability, the second is a growing understanding of learning.
 A strong point of this paper is the consideration of research projects and developments from a number of countries.

 Keywords: local, global, technology education.